As schools and our Harambee Community Centre were closed during the COVID-19 pandemic, our team found creative solutions to serve the community.

 In South Africa, our Red Hill Library and Community Centre was also closed, so we delivered thousands of multi-purpose face masks— called snoods— to the community.

-Helping the community with virtual learning also remains a priority.
-AmericaShare is providing the students in our School Sponsorship Programme with smartphones to assist them with their studies while schools are closed, and beyond.
-And girls unable to attend in-person Huru seminars on hygiene and reproductive health can get those lessons through an innovative Huru app.
+Helping the community with virtual learning also remained a priority.
+AmericaShare provided the students in our School Sponsorship Programme with smartphones to assist them with their studies while schools were closed, and beyond.
+And girls unable to attend in-person Huru seminars on hygiene and reproductive health received those lessons through an innovative Huru app.

 The soul-stirring numbers, at a glance:

-These and other solutions would not be possible without the generous support of our kind-hearted travellers and friends.
+These and other solutions could not have been possible without the generous support of our kind-hearted travellers and friends.
 Thank you!